techaffinity/freshchat-phonegap/README.md

  - In app Manifest.xml (android/app/src/main/AndroidManifest.xml) just replace the Provider code from video and "android:authorities" it should be your app id Ex:(xxx.xxxx.xxx.provider)

- - add the String value in string.xml (android/app/src/main/res/values)
+ - Add the String value in string.xml (android/app/src/main/res/values)

   `` <string name="freshchat_file_provider_authority">xxx.xxxx.xxx.provider</string> ``

+ - Once done now the app build successfully Android studio

-   ii) To prevent build failures caused by '.h file not found ' follow these steps in (Xcode)
+    **IOS**, To prevent build failures caused by '.h file not found ' follow these steps in (Xcode)

- - Add the `` pod 'FreshchatSDK' `` in the pod file then open the terminal in the ios/app folder and install the pod ``pod install``  reopen the Xcode
+ - Open Xcode Add the `` pod 'FreshchatSDK' `` in the pod file then open the terminal in the ios/app folder and install the pod ``pod install``  reopen the Xcode

- - once install the Freshchat SDK then we have to move the plugin files to the main app folder
+ - Once install the Freshchat SDK then we have to move the plugin files to the main app folder

-   we can find the "Freshchat" folder in pods/Development_pods/Cordovaplugins/Freshchat and move the three files to the app/app folder in Xcode
+   you can find the "Freshchat" folder in pods/Development_pods/Cordovaplugins/Freshchat and move(cut) the three files to the app/app folder in Xcode

  - Add the App-Bridging-header.h file path to  build setting -> swift compiler General -> Objective-c Bridging Header in Xcode

+ - Once done now the app build successfully in xcode

 ### Initializing the plugin